cchan/CodeRunner/README.md

         cout << i << endl;
     </code>

 or something like that.
-It can then interpret/run the code in-browser (or on server, given that only server-served code, non-edited, can be run).
+It will format it nicely, and have a "run" button below it, with which it can then interpret/run the code in-browser (or on server, given that only server-served code, non-edited, can be run).
 Security issues, of course, are rampant.